-Each year, California Turtle and Tortoise Club Adoption Committees rescue and place thousands of abandoned, lost,
+Each year, California Turtle and Tortoise Club Adoption Committees rescue and place hundreds of abandoned, lost,

 seized, injured or diseased turtles and tortoises that have been turned in by other humane organizations, members of